Savoury Mexican Mince with Lime and Coriander – No Chilli

-This refreshing twist on mince has zingy mexican flavour without the heat.
+This savoury mince (ground beef dish) is a refreshing twist on Mexican mince – zingy mexican flavour without the heat.

-Do you eat a lot of mince?
+Do you eat a lot of mince, or perhaps it is ground meat where you are from?
 Red meat has gained a bad reputation health wise, but it’s budget friendly, convenient and a good source of protein and iron, so we cook it regularly.
 It’s easy to get bored, though – chilli, bolognese, chilli, bolognese… we eat the same things month after month.

-I stuck ‘savoury mince’ on the meal planner this month, but instead of a traditional British dish, I’ve added some zing.
-Lime and coriander is one of my favourite Mexican flavour combinations – they add a light, refreshing twist to this dish without the need for any spice.
-Two limes and a bunch of coriander set me back less than £1.50, and the meal will last us two nights.
+I stuck ‘savoury mince’ on the meal planner this month, but instead of a traditional British dish, I’ve added some zing by making a Chilli free variant of Mexican mince (ground beef).
+Lime and coriander is one of my favourite Mexican flavour combinations – they add a light, refreshing twist to this savoury mince without the need for any spice.
+Two limes and a bunch of coriander (cilantro) set me back less than £1.50, and the meal will last us two nights.

-I buy bags of frozen lamb mince that are designed for cooking from frozen.
+I buy bags of frozen beef or lamb mince that are designed for cooking from frozen.
+Alternatively, you can use fresh mince/ground meat and save a little on the cooking time.
 If you prefer I’m sure lean pork or turkey would work just as well.
-Remember, if you froze the mince yourself, to defrost it thoroughly before cooking.
+Remember, if you froze the meat yourself, to defrost it thoroughly before cooking.
 This recipe was enough to feed two large people and a small one with plenty left over to freeze.

 - 2 red peppers

 - 2 onions